 Overall, know and understand the competencies of your divorce financial professional.
 Having studied finance in school or worked as a bank teller is simply not the “professional financial services experience” you require.

-- How long have you been doing that type of work?
+- How long have you been doing this type of work?

 In addition, the IACP requires specific education in the “financial fundamentals of divorce giving the financial professional a basic understanding of family law.”
 This requirement is met by successfully earning and maintaining the financial divorce certifications discussed above.
 Therefore, even a highly qualified financial services professional cannot be trained in or practice collaborative divorce without first being certified in the finances of divorce specialty.